 Views.
-850 LSD will not be a view building.
-North and east-facing units will have views over the lake and of little else.
+850 LSD is not a view building.
+North and east-facing units have views over the lake and of little else.

 Amenities, services, policies

-The building has a 35 x 75 foot indoor pool that hosted trials for the 1928 Olympics.
-Residents will also have access to a rooftop lounge and landscaped deck, and a fitness center.
-Indoor valet parking will be available on-site.
+The building has a 35 x 75 foot indoor saltwater pool and a whirlpool.
+The pool hosted trials for the 1928 Olympics.

 The building is seeking LEED certification from the US Green Building Council.

 The building is in the older, north section of Streeterville, an area characterized by a rich architectural mix ranging from vintage 1920s co-ops to the iconic John Hancock Center.

 850 Lake Shore Drive is adjacent to Mies van der Rohe’s instantly-recognizable modernist landmarks at 860-880 Lake Shore Drive.